RangS-1/Browser/README.md

 ```
 -------------
 ## Disclaimer
 This project is not completed. yet!
+The main Goals is make it compatible to Linux or even Mac OS.